 Now we can start mixing the batter,

 Grate your carrots first.
 I highly recommend doing this by hand as you want your carrots to be shredded nice and small.
 This ensures that they will mix evenly throughout the entire cake and you won’t end up with any stringy bits of shredded carrot.

 You want 3 cups of finely shredded carrots.
 For me, this was just over one pound of carrots.

 Next, whisk together your dry ingredients: the flour, baking soda, baking powder, salt, ground cinnamon, and ground nutmeg.
-Add the carrots and mix well to combine (use your fingers to break up any large clumps).
+Add the carrots and mix well to combine.

 Grab your stand mixer (or electric hand mixer) and beat the sugars with the oil until it is light and fluffy.
 Add the eggs, one at a time, beating well after each addition.
 Finally, add the vanilla and pineapple and continue to mix until thoroughly combined.